Pro Football Reference Blog

 117

 San Francisco legend Bob St. Clair dominated the trenches for 11 seasons with the 49ers.
-The towering tackle (6′-9″) earned a trip to the Pro Bowl five times.
+The towering tackle (6-9) earned a trip to the Pro Bowl five times.
 St. Clair served as a reliable blocker for legendary quarterback Y.A.
-Tittle and company, making the team a formidable offense and one of the best right tackles in NFL history.
+Tittle and company, making the team a formidable offense and him one of the best right tackles in NFL history … cementing his place in Canton.

 Ron Mix